julianomacielferreira/datacamp-certifications/README.md

 This is a repository to show the certifications of courses I made at [DataCamp](https://www.datacamp.com).

 **I've subscribed [DataCamp](https://www.datacamp.com/pricing) for 3 months and enjoyed the maximum I could**.
-Watching the videos and doing a lot of the exercises (some are very funny, I have to say).
+Watching the videos and doing a lot of exercises (some are very funny, I have to say).

 My DataCamp profile link is [https://www.datacamp.com/profile/julianomacielferreira](https://www.datacamp.com/profile/julianomacielferreira)